TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

       until *bb* is displayed then press then press [678][ADD][EXE] to set the LCD Brightness to 25 percent.

 Example 1: Set up M01 M01 as SrcNum DestNum - during same session press [CTR][SHF][Esc][EXE][UP] - save to
            M01.
-Can check in Serial Terminal - File list has Macro01 4bytes MtrData1 4bytes.
+Can check in Serial Terminal - File list has a01 4bytes m01 4bytes.
 Press [M1] and
            the (Windows) Task-Manager opens.
-Example 2: Set up M01 M02 - press [GUI][r][EXE][Up] - save to M02 - file shows two files Macro02 and MtrData2 -
+Example 2: Set up M01 M02 - press [GUI][r][EXE][Up] - save to M02 - file shows two files a02 and m02 -
            both 3 bytes length - setup Source M02 then press [Lst] it shows E3 15 00 which are in hexadecimal [GUI][r][NULL].
-Two copies were made as only the MacroXX files are used for linking.
-Copy M02 to Key [S4] - Set up A02 S04 - then press [Cpy] - file list now shows a 3rd file MtrData4 4 bytes (added 0x00) - make Source S04 press [Lst] - E3 15 00 00.
+Two copies were made as only the aXX files are used for linking.
+Copy M02 to Key [S4] - Set up A02 S04 - then press [Cpy] - file list now shows a 3rd file m04 4 bytes (added 0x00) - make Source S04 press [Lst] - E3 15 00 00.
 Press key [S4] to open the run window.
-Example 3: Set up A02 S01 - then [Cpy] - file list has StrData1 4 press [S1] open run command window
+Example 3: Set up A02 S01 - then [Cpy] - file list has s01 4 press [S1] open run command window
-Example 4: Set up A01 S02 - then [Cpy] - file list has StrData2 5 press [S2] open TaskMan
+Example 4: Set up A01 S02 - then [Cpy] - file list has s02 5 press [S2] open TaskMan
 Example 5: Set up M04 M04 - press [GUI][r][EXE][Up] - press [M4] to open run window
            Set up M04 S02 - then [Cpy] - press [S2] open run windows
 Example 6: Set up A04 T07 - Rename Macro04 (must exist) to TtrData7 - press [Ren] - then press [T7]